Akwaeke Emezi: Career

 Emezi's debut novel Freshwater tells the semi-autobiographical story of the protagonist, Ada, who is an ogbanje (an Igbo evil spirit).
 Emezi explores their Igbo heritage's spirituality and gender alongside those of Western construction and invites their audience to think critically about this spirit/body binary.

 Freshwater received significant critical acclaim and was longlisted for numerous prestigious awards.
 Emezi was also recognized as a 2018 National Book Foundation "5 Under 35" honoree.

 In 2019, Freshwater was nominated for the Women's Prize for Fiction—the first time a non-binary transgender author has been nominated for the prize.
 Women's prize judge Professor Kate Williams said that the panel did not know Emezi was non-binary when the book was chosen, but she said Emezi was happy to be nominated.
 Non-binary commentator Vic Parsons wrote that the nomination raised uncomfortable questions, asking: "would a non-binary author who was assigned male at birth have been longlisted?
 I highly doubt it."
 After the nomination, it was announced that the Women's Prize Trust was working on new guidelines for transgender, non-binary, and genderfluid authors.
 The Women's Prize later asked for Emezi's "sex as defined by law" when submitting The Death of Vivek Oji for inclusion, and Emezi chose to withdraw, calling the requirement transphobic and specifically exclusionary to trans women.

 Emezi's second novel and first young adult novel Pet, released on 10 September 2019, is about a transgender teenager named Jam living in a world where adults refuse to acknowledge the existence of monsters.
-A prequel Bitter, was released in February 2022.
+Bitter, the prequel to Pet, was released in February 2022.

 Emezi signed a two-book deal with Riverhead Books.
 The first, The Death of Vivek Oji, came out on 4 August 2020 and was a New York Times best seller.
 The second is a memoir entitled Dear Senthuran: A Black Spirit Memoir.

 Emezi's debut poetry collection Content Warning: Everything was published in April 2022.

 In April 2021, Deadline Hollywood announced that Amazon Studios won the right to adapt their debut romance novel You Made a Fool of Death with Your Beauty into a feature film.
-It was purchased in a high six figure deal which Deadline called the biggest book deal of the year so far.
+It was purchased in a high six-figure deal which Deadline called the biggest book deal of the year so far.
 Michael B. Jordan’s Outlier Society will develop it alongside Elizabeth Raposo.
 Emezi will serve as the executive producer.